-- a. service cost; - b. net interest on the net defined benefit liability or asset; and - c. remeasurements of net defined benefit liability or asset service costs are recognized when plan amendment or curtailment occurs.
+- a. service cost; - b. net interest on the net defined benefit liability or asset; and - c. remeasurements of net defined benefit liability or asset

+Service costs which include current service costs, past service costs and gains or losses on nonroutine settlements are recognized as expense in the consolidated statements of income.
+Past service costs are recognized when plan amendment or curtailment occurs.
 These amounts are calculated periodically by independent qualified actuaries.
 Net interest on the net defined benefit liability or asset is the change during the period in the net defined benefit liability or asset that arises from the passage of time which is determined by applying the discount rate based on government bonds to the net defined benefit liability or asset.
 Net interest on the net defined benefit liability or asset is recognized as expense or income in the consolidated statements of income.